6 Phrases To Say And Avoid In A Performance Review

 Table of Contents

 The main thing to remember is that it’s about recognizing their accomplishments and their overall performance for the year.
 Also, you must remember that a performance review should be an equal exchange of conversations between you.
-It’s not just you telling them how and what they have done and called it a day.
+It’s not just you telling them how and what they have done and calling it a day.

 Here are six things you should say during a performance review